messaging-interop/docs/src/relationships.md

 # Relationships

 Relationships, not identities, are the fundamental unit of this architecture.
-Identities are contextual to each relationship, and users can choose how each of those contextual relationships relate to fixed or public identies, such as those published in directorie.
+Identities are contextual to each relationship, and users can choose how each of those contextual relationships relate to fixed or public identies, such as those published in directories.

 A **relationship** \\(R\\) between Alex and Blair is a pair of data structures \\(P_a\\) and \\(P_b\\), stored by Alex and Blair respectively, that represent each end (role) of the relationship, and contain the data needed to communicate with the other party.
 Let’s call  \\(P_a\\) and \\(P_b\\) **Particles**, to reflect the intuition that they are entangled (through message exchange) and reflect shared state.